zowe/docs-site/docs/user-guide/configure-certificates.md

 Zowe is able to work with certificates held in a **z/OS Keyring**.

-The JCL member `.SZWESAMP(ZWEKRING)` contains the security commands to create a keyring named `ZoweKeyring` and manage the certificate and certificate authoritie (CA) used by Zowe's servers to encrypt TLS communications.
+The JCL member `.SZWESAMP(ZWEKRING)` contains the security commands to create a keyring named `ZoweKeyring` and manage the certificate and certificate authority (CA) used by Zowe's servers to encrypt TLS communications.
 The JCL contains commands for three z/OS security managers: RACF, TopSecret, and ACF/2.

 There are two ways to configure and submit `ZWEKRING`.